TochiEbere/EndSars_Twitter_analysis/README.md

 * Turn model into an API.

-[^Note]: Need the dataset?
+*Need the dataset?
 Happy to share.
-Reach me on tochiebby@gmail.com
+Reach me on tochiebby@gmail.com*